Undergraduate Research Traineeship Experience (RTX)

 - Continued support in your educational and professional development.

-- Check that the program dates of June 2 – August 4 work with your schedule.*
+- Check that the program dates (~June 1 to August 4) work with your schedule.*

 - Confirm your eligibility (see above).

 - Consider which areas of geoscience research interest you most, especially if you are applying to be a Researcher.
 Visit this website to learn more about research at JSG: http://www.jsg.utexas.edu/research/.

 - Preview the application by downloading this file: Preview_JSG_RTX_Trainee_Application_2023.

 - We suggest you compose your short answer questions prior to completing the online application.